laminas/laminas-permissions-rbac/doc/book/intro.md

 # Introduction

-zend-permissions-rbac provides a lightweight role-based access control (RBAC) implementation based around PHP's `RecursiveIterator` and `RecursiveIteratorIterator`.
+laminas-permissions-rbac provides a lightweight role-based access control (RBAC) implementation based around PHP's `RecursiveIterator` and `RecursiveIteratorIterator`.
 RBAC differs from access control lists (ACL) by putting the emphasis on roles and their permissions rather than objects